About Bayview Golf Club

 Bayview Golf Club’s History

-Our Golf Club has had a number of name changes over the years – Bayview Links, Bayview Country Club and Bayview Country Golf Links but in 1948 Bayview Golf Club Limited was formed and the Course and Clubhouse leased by the Members.
-It was not until 1967 that the Members raised funds and purchased the Course and Clubhouse from Mrs Orr.
+Our Golf Club has had a number of name changes over the years – Bayview Links, Bayview Country Club and Bayview Country Golf Links.
+In 1948, Bayview Golf Club Limited was formed.
+The Club was leased by the Members until 1967, when funds were raised to purchase the Club from the Orrs.

-As far as we know the elephants were sculptured by Mr. Harold Squires in the mid to late 1920s for the owners of Bayview Golf Links (as it was then known), Mr John Orr and his wife Christina who had settled in Bayview in 1924.
+As far as we know the elephants were sculptured by Mr. Harold Squires in the mid to late 1920s for the owners of Bayview Golf Links, Mr John Orr and his wife Christina.
 The elephants stood in front of their house in a large pond which overlooked the golf course.